ycuqpc/JTTCC11th/README.md

 <b>The 11th Japan-Thai workshop on Theoretical and Computational Chemistry 2026 (JTTCC11)</b> will be held on <b>April 25, 2026</b> in an in-person form, at Yokohama City University (Kanazawa-Hakkei Campus), Yokohama, Japan.
 This workshop aims to promote international exchange of researchers and students in quantum chemistry between Japan and the Kingdom of Thailand.
 There will be oral and poster sessions.
-Oral presentations will be given by invited speakers (we will accept no contributed talks), however, <b>[we are now calling for poster presenters](https://ycuqpc.github.io/JTTCC11th/#registration)</b>.
+Oral presentations will be given by invited speakers (we will accept no contributed talks), and contributed poster presentations will be given by young researchers, especially by graduate students.
 We look forward to productive discussions.

 # Registration